Lost-Accountant/counterbeans/docs/Tax/Tax Residency.md

         - Canadian driver license
         - Canadian provincial health card

-**NOTE**: It does NOT mean that if you have a Canadian passport, you are a resident of Canada.
+**NOTE**: It does not mean that if you have a Canadian passport, you are a resident of Canada.

 The residential ties above are factors used in court, so it is more of a judgement thing with no crystal-clear critiera, unlike the deemed resident rule.